Have No Fear: The Life of Pope John Paul II: Production

 The ABC film treated the topic of Catholicism differently from some expectations.
 The film made no attempt to focus on the Holy Scriptures, but rather focused on the devotion of John Paul II to his faith.

 Production took place in Lithuania and partly in Rome.
 Because Benedict XVI had already given Vatican filming rights to CBS for its portrayal of the life of Pope John Paul II, production for the film scenes which play in the Vatican were done on sets.

+Reception

+The movie has received generally negative reviews: the platform Metacritic reports 20 professional reviews with an aggregate score of 35 out of 100.